zshi-redhat/microshift/docs/default_cni_plugin.md

 The second bridge is created by ovn-kubernetes (ovnkube-master container).

 `br-ex` contains statically programmed openflow rules which distinguish traffic to/from host network (underlay) and ovn network (overlay).
-`br-int` contains dynamically programmed openflow rules which handls cluster network traffic.
+`br-int` contains dynamically programmed openflow rules which handles cluster network traffic.
 `br-ex` and `br-int` bridges are connected via OVS patch ports.
 Traffic from external to cluster network traves from `br-ex` to `br-int` via patch port, vice versa.
 Kubernetes pods are connected to `br-int` bridge via veth pair, one end of the veth pair is attached to pod namespace, the other end is attached to `br-int` bridge.